 Active E-Stop is fail-safe and self-monitoring.
 If a fault should occur within the Active E-Stop circuitry, it will be detected by the decoder, and the system will go into Active E-Stop mode.

-To restart the system after Active E-Stop, pull out the E-STOP button.
+To restart the system after Active E-Stop, pull out the E-STOP button and press the START/ HORN button on the transmitter.

 JRT Transmitter

 Introduction